tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   * Explain that this is because the classes are imbalanced, meaning that the algorithm was able to make predictions for one class better than it was for another, and as a result, the algorithm developed bias.

-  * Let students know that they will learn what imbalanced classes are and how to deal with them in the next class.
+  * Let students know that they will learn what imbalanced classes are, and how to deal with them, in the next class.

 * What are the three main parameters for the `GradientBoostClassifier` model?